 The Cordillera Vilcabamba contains alluvial, hilly and montane landscapes with the characteristic forests of the eastern slope of the Andes and its puna grassland.

-It is suspected that the Vilcabamba range is home to numerous unnamed animal species.
-Biologists have long suspected that its range of elevations and a wide variety of habitat types harbor a tremendous diversity of animals and plants.
+The Vilcabamba range is suspected to be home to numerous unnamed animal species.
+Biologists have long suspected that its range of elevations and various habitat types harbor a tremendous diversity of animals and plants.

 - Salcantay, 6,271 m (20,574 ft)